Bayesian Safety Validation for Failure Probability Estimation of Black-Box Systems: Experiments and Results

 \section{Experiments and Results}

-To test the effectiveness of the Bayesian safety validation algorithm, we ran experiments across several different example systems and a real-world case study using a prototype neural network-based runway detection system.
+To test the effectiveness of BSV, we ran experiments across several different example systems and a real-world case study using a prototype neural network-based runway detection system.
 We split the experiments into two sections: 1) comparison against existing methods for rare-event simulation (this tests the full Bayesian safety validation algorithm), and 2) comparison of the Gaussian process-based approach with different sampling/selection methods (this tests the failure search and refinement acquisition functions).
 We ran an ablation study to empirically show the influence of each acquisition function on the performance of the safety validation tasks.
-We demonstrate the algorithm on a system that outputs a probabilistic value of failure (instead of strictly binary) to show the algorithms general applicability to a less restrictive problem.
+We demonstrate the algorithm on a stochastic system and a system that outputs a probabilistic value of failure (instead of strictly binary) to show that BSV is applicable in the less restrictive problem case.
 Lastly, we report results on the runway detection system as a real-world case study.